AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 ---
 title: Go Digital with Adobe Scan
 description: Learn some tricks and tips for using Adobe Document Cloud
-solution: Acrobat Sign
+solution: Acrobat
+role: User
+level: Beginner
 exl-id: cc76a7ed-07d2-4c7a-bebb-ed193e69eaa1
 ---
 # Go Digital with Adobe Scan

 De-clutter, organize, or share!
-There’s no need to keep piles of paper on your desk or stuff receipts in your wallet.
+There's no need to keep piles of paper on your desk or stuff receipts in your wallet.
 The Adobe Scan mobile app scans paper documents directly into PDFs, and automatically recognizes text.

 In this exercise, you upload contents from a business card directly into your contacts.
 Scan and store a receipt.